-On Change When checked, a transition menu is displayed offering a choice of transition types: Fade, Drop In, Drop Out, and Slide.
-Transitions occur when text is changed.

-Transition Enter the length (in seconds) of the transition time.
-(This field is displayed only when the On Change box is checked.)
+On Change Select transition type: Fade, Drop In, Drop Out, and Slide.
+Enter the length (in seconds) of the transition time.

-Scroll When Scroll is checked, you can enter both a scroll mode and a direction.
-There are two scroll modes: Non Stop and If it Does Not Fit.
+Scroll Enter a scroll mode: Non Stop or If it Does Not Fit.

 Direction Select the direction of the scrolling: Top to Bottom, Bottom to Top, Left to Right, or Right to Left.
-This field is displayed only when the Scroll box is checked

-Speed When Scroll is checked, enter the speed (in pixels per second) that you want your message to scroll through the display.
+Speed Enter the speed (in pixels per second) that you want your message to scroll through the display.